anhph95/StingrayTools/README.md

 ## Docker dashboard install

 Docker is enough to install and run the dashboard on Linux, macOS, or Windows with Docker Desktop.
+Use the released image from GitHub Container Registry rather than building the dashboard from source.
 The container visualizes existing `dash_data/` files; use the Python package workflow when you need to process raw Stingray sensor data.

 Unix shell: